panthers04/Bookreview/README.md

 # template-book-site

-A Project by Team PANTHERS04 by a group of 4:
+A Project by Team PANTHERS04, a group of four Engineering Students:
 * Rakshith V Patil
 * Divya H M
 * Sahana